turbobabr/Bookmarker/README.md

 Bookmarker is an ultimate solution for bookmarking layers in [Sketch App](http://bohemiancoding.com/sketch/).
 This plugin is a real time saver when you work with huge documents and want to quickly navigate to any known part of it!

+> Currently this plugin is in a beta stage.
+I will be posting updates in my twitter.
+Follow me [@turbobabr](https://twitter.com/turbobabr) to stay tuned.

 ## Installation

 1. [Download Bookmarker.zip archive file]().